john9francis/radiation-modeling/timeSpentPhase2.md

 # Week 19 9/25-10/1

-- 9/25 12:50 pm Testing if g4-brems takes into account relativistic contributions. the answer is yes.
+- 9/25 12:50 pm 1 hr Testing if g4-brems takes into account relativistic contributions. the answer is yes.
+Also looked into several different options for physics lists.